 If the STA in which dot11FineTimingMsmtRespActivated is true or dot11FineTimingMsmtInitActivated is true supports

-(a) Non-TB Ranging, it shall set the Single User Range Measurement field of the Extended Capabilities element to 1.
+(a) Non-TB Ranging, a STA in which dot11NonTriggerBasedRangingImplemented is true shall set the Single User Range Measurement field of the Extended Capabilities element to 1.
 Otherwise it shall set the Single User Range Measurement filed of the Extended Capabilities element to 0.

-(b) TB Ranging, it shall set the Multi User Range Measurement field of the Extended Capabilities element to 1.
+(b) TB Ranging, a STA in which dot11TriggerBasedRangingImplemented is true shall set the Multi User Range Measurement field of the Extended Capabilities element to 1.
 Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.

 TGaz Editor: Add following text and ‘table 9.4.2.26 Extended Capabilities element’ in Draft 0.5 Section